Kotlin Help

 Gradle build cache support

 The kapt annotation processing tasks are cached in Gradle by default.
-However, annotation processors run arbitrary code that may not necessarily transform the task inputs into the outputs, might access and modify the files that are not tracked by Gradle etc. If the annotation processors used in the build cannot be properly cached, it is possible to disable caching for kapt entirely by adding the following lines to the build script, in order to avoid false-positive cache hits for the kapt tasks:
+However, annotation processors can run arbitrary code, which may not reliably transform task inputs into outputs, or may access and modify files that Gradle doesn't track.
+If the annotation processors used in the build cannot be properly cached, you can disable caching for kapt entirely by specifying the useBuildCache property in the build script.
+This helps prevent false-positive cache hits for the kapt tasks:

 kapt { useBuildCache = false }